flutter/website/src/content/app-architecture/case-study/ui-layer.md

 would take up the full screen on mobile.

 :::note
-"View" is an abstract term, and one View does not equal one widget.
+"View" is an abstract term, and one view does not equal one widget.
 Widgets are composable, and several can be combined to create one view.
 Therefore, view models don't have a 1-to-1 relationship with widgets, but rather a 1-to-1 relation with a *collection* of widgets.